gura-conf/gura/README.md

 - Various ways to add separators to a number.

+### Differences with JSON

+JSON is and will be the fastest serialization language available.
+Gura does not have that approach, it simply aims to satisfy another kind of demand.
+When a fast processing and/or machine-to-machine communication format is required JSON is unbeatable, when a readable, simple and maintainable language is needed Gura becomes an excellent alternative.

 ### Gura's own stuff

 Gura not only combines the readability of YAML and a reduced version of its syntax with the (even more simplified) simplicity of TOML.
 But it also adds some extra functionality exclusive to this language: